-1. From the start of building works, and in perpetuity to ensure ongoing protection from the impact of bush fires, the entire property, excluding areas steeper than 18 degrees, must be managed as an inner protection area (IPA) in accordance with the requirements of Appendix 4 of Planning for Bush Fire Protection 2019.
+1. From the start of building works, the property around the dwelling and home office/studio must be managed as an inner protection area (IPA) for a distance of 10 metres excepting where limited by property boundaries, in accordance with the requirements of Appendix 4 of Planning for Bush Fire Protection 2019.
 When establishing and maintaining an IPA the following requirements apply:

-- tree canopy cover should be less than 15% at maturity; - trees at maturity should not touch or overhang the building; - lower limbs should be removed up to a height of 2m above the ground; - tree canopies should be separated by 2 to 5m; - preference should be given to smooth barked and evergreen trees; - large discontinuities or gaps in vegetation should be provided to slow down or break the progress of fire towards buildings; - shrubs should not be located under trees; - shrubs should not form more than 10% ground cover; - clumps of shrubs should be separated from exposed windows and doors by a distance of at least twice the height of the vegetation.
+- tree canopy cover should be less than 15% at maturity; - trees at maturity should not touch or overhang the building: - lower limbs should be removed up to a height of 2m above the ground; - tree canopies should be separated by 2 to 5m; - preference should be given to smooth barked and evergreen trees; - large discontinuities or gaps in vegetation should be provided to slow down or break the progress of fire towards buildings; - shrubs should not be located under trees; - shrubs should not form more than 10% ground cover; - clumps of shrubs should be separated from exposed windows and doors by a distance of at least twice the height of the vegetation.